Restorations with Dental Implants

 Bridge plus implant

-When more than one tooth is missing, your professional may recommend an implant-supported bridge.
+When more than one tooth is missing, your professional may recommend a certain type of implant-supported bridge.

 To replace all the teeth of the upper or lower jaw, your professional may recommend an implant overdenture.
 This entails affixing a full acrylic denture directly onto a number of implants.
 The denture is affixed to the implants through attachments located on both the implants and the prosthesis.